-Montreal, January 26, 2017 – For the third consecutive year, Breakfast Club of Canada and the Air Canada Foundation were the proud hosts of a dream trip to Montreal for three BC students, as part of the annual Shooting for the Stars contest, organized by Breakfast Club of Canada, the Air Canada Foundation, and Carey and Angela Price of the Montreal Canadiens.
+Montreal, January 26, 2017 – For the third consecutive year, Breakfast Club of Canada and the Air Canada Foundation were the proud hosts of a dream trip to Montreal for three BC students.
+Part of the annual Shooting for the Stars contest, this was organized by Breakfast Club of Canada, the Air Canada Foundation, and Carey and Angela Price of the Montreal Canadiens.
 While there, the three recipients from the communities of Anahim Lake, Williams Lake and Quesnel, British Columbia, met and skated with the star goaltender.
 Each is involved with the Club in their community and was picked by their respective school administration and Carey Price himself in recognition of their unique life experiences and touching stories.

-A few years ago, Carey travelled to his home community of Anahim Lake along with Club Founding President Daniel Germain and Micheline Villeneuve, Air Canada Foundation Manager to observe one of the Club’s breakfast programs in action.
+A few years ago, Carey travelled to his home community of Anahim Lake along with the Club’s Founding President Daniel Germain and Micheline Villeneuve, Air Canada Foundation Manager to observe one of the Club’s breakfast programs in action.
 Already a major supporter of the Club’s mission, the Foundation wanted to do even more for the next generation.
-In collaboration with Carey and Angela Price and the Club, they created a one-of-a-kind experience for deserving youth from Aboriginal communities some of which played a big role in Carey’s life.
+In collaboration with Carey and Angela Price and the Club, they created a one-of-a-kind experience for deserving youth from Aboriginal communities – some of which played a big role in Carey’s life.

-This year, Cassius from Williams Lake, Chrissie from Anahim Lake and Allison from Quesnel had the opportunity to fly to Montreal, accompanied by their chaperones, with Central Mountain Air and Air Canada to enjoy a series of fun-filled activities, with the participation of members of Breakfast Club of Canada and representatives of the Air Canada Foundation.
+This year, Cassius from Williams Lake, Chrissie from Anahim Lake and Allison from Quesnel had the opportunity to fly to Montreal, accompanied by their chaperones, with Central Mountain Air and Air Canada to enjoy a series of fun-filled activities with the participation of members of Breakfast Club of Canada and representatives of the Air Canada Foundation.
 They laced up for some quality time on the ice with Carey Price at the Bell Sports Complex before a team practice.
-The three youth watched from the Air Canada box at the Bell Centre as the Montreal Canadiens faced off against the Calgary Flames and a meet and greet with their idol, Carey Price, after the game.
-The trip also included special activities such as visiting the Biodôme, taking the metro, meeting the Mayor of Montreal, touring the Old Port, and shopping downtown.
+The three youth watched from the Air Canada box at the Bell Centre as the Montreal Canadiens faced off against the Calgary Flames and attended a meet-and-greet with their idol, Carey Price, after the game.
+The trip also included special activities such as visiting the Biodôme, taking the Montreal Metro, meeting the Mayor of Montreal, touring the Old Port, and shopping downtown.
 Accommodations for the young contest winners and their chaperones were provided courtesy of Le Centre Sheraton Montreal Hotel, and all of the activities and services were made possible by the Club’s valued partners, including the Air Canada Foundation, Central Mountain Air, Cora, Costco, La Cage – Brasserie Sportive, Bâton Rouge de la Montagne and the City of Montreal.

 “We are delighted to be part of this amazing experience,” said Carey and Angela Price.
 “It was very important for us to give back to these communities and do something meaningful for the kids there.
 In the past three years, the young people we have met through Shooting for the Stars have profoundly touched our hearts.
 They are so special and we are grateful to Breakfast Club of Canada and the Air Canada Foundation for helping us make these moments come to life.”